 As of this writing, he is, in the generous words of Ramblin’ Jack Elliott, “missing and presumed immortal.”

 Over a dozen albums and a handful of singles comprise Fullerton’s catalog of recordings.
 All are out of print, and a knotty tangle of estate disputes (the fallout of claims and counter-claims stemming from several messy divorces), probably preclude their reissue in the foreseeable.

 Spanning more than fifty years, Fullerton's body of work draws together the wide range of folk, blues, country, cowboy, R&B, swing, and jazz styles that permeated the countess smoky crannies of popular American music of the twentieth century.
-That music is currently being revisited in Free Altercations: The Boxed Set, a knock-out collection of compact disks planned for production by Fenderbender Records and Maine-based tribute band the Fullertons, which has been granted exclusive permission to undertake this project.
+That music is currently in the pre-planning/no-due-date stages for Free Altercations: The Boxed Set, a knock-out collection of compact disks to be produced (if and when we get around to it) by Fenderbender Records, which has been granted exclusive permission to undertake this project.

 About these recordings:

-We've also created a Song sampler tab for people who know what they like.
-(For instance, the Just Folkin' Around page is for listeners who would be hard-pressed to choose between an electric guitar solo and a midnight mugging.
-For the uninitiated fun-seeker, Lucky 13 (A song sampler) presents selections from other pages that give a glimpse of Fullerton's range of styles. )
+We've also put a Song sampler on the Neon archives tab for people who know what they like.
+For instance, the Keep on pluckin'! (folk guitar) page is for listeners who would be hard-pressed to choose between an electric guitar solo and a midnight mugging.

 A different kind of tribute band: